 I get both of those perspectives (really, I do!) and think that it’s possible to cook with your little kids in ways that are fun for both of you and that keep messes somewhat contained.
 The reality is that sometimes the kids will be with us in the kitchen and they will want to be involved.
-This can help with that—and also the times you intentionally seak out a cooking activity to do together.
+This can help with that—and also the times you intentionally seek out a cooking activity to do together.

-I love having my kids in the kitchen when I’m cooking or to do separate cooking projects with them because I find that it helps them to explore foods without the pressure that sometimes creeps in at the table where they’re expected to taste new foods.
+I love having my kids in the kitchen when I’m cooking or to do specific cooking projects with them because I find it helps them to explore foods without the pressure that sometimes creeps in at the table where they’re expected to taste new foods.
 (A kids cooking set is helpful here!)
 It gives them ownership over activities that often seem like they’re only for adults.
 And it shows them how capable they are completing tasks.

 1. Narrow the Scope

 When cooking with toddlers, especially when you just start out, keep the scope of your project small.
-Work with their attention span and know that they probably won’t have the focus to stay with you through a whole long recipe.
+Work with their attention span and know they probably won’t have the focus to stay with you through a whole long recipe.

 But help cut up one pepper or peel a carrot?
 Done!
 Here are some good activities to start with: